William Scurry

-William Charles Scurry, (30 October 1895 – 28 December 1963) was an Australian soldier who invented the self-firing "drip rifle" while serving as a private in the Gallipoli campaign during the First World War.
+William Charles Scurry, (30 October 1895 – 28 December 1963) was an Australian soldier who invented the self-firing "drip rifle" while serving as a lance corporal in the Gallipoli campaign during the First World War.
 He was decorated for his invention and was later commissioned and served as an officer during the fighting on the Western Front, where he commanded a mortar battery before being wounded in action.

 In later life Scurry worked as an architectural modeller and orchardist before his war injuries forced him to retire.
 During the Second World War, he served on home service, as commandant of an internment camp before retiring to civilian life following the end of the war.
 He died in 1963.

 Early life

 Scurry was born in Carlton, Melbourne, to William Charles Scurry, an architectural modeller, and his English wife, Bessie Scurry (née Preston).
 He attended Ascot Vale State School before working for his father's firm.
 As part of the compulsory training scheme he served in the Senior Cadets before progressing on to the Citizens Forces in 1913 where he served as a colour sergeant before being commissioned as a second lieutenant in May 1914 and assigned to the 58th Infantry (Essendon Rifles).